-But for the here and now, a bowl of fresh tomato soup will lift your spirits and nourish your body.
+But, whatever the weather, tomatoes are usually available and are so good for you, they deserve to have a special place in your diet and a bowl of fresh tomato soup will lift your spirits and nourish your body.

-I used a very simple recipe years ago – it’s actually included in the tomato growing guide (scroll down for tomatoes)
+I’ve used a very simple tomato soup recipe for years – it’s actually included in the tomato mini guide (scroll down for tomatoes)

 I’m copying it. more or less word for word, because I haven’t tried this one yet and I don’t want to miss anything 🙂

 (On a hot day this fresh tomato soup can be served chilled)

 400mls/14fl.oz. chicken or vegetable stock (good quality if you can)